scottrbrtsn/scottrbrtsn.github.io/_posts/2026/2026-06-25-decomposition.md

 How do we decompose a system into modules?
+Does is apply to decomposing organizations into teams?

 In my experience, I've seen four approaches to this.